In addition to having completed 2 terms in F-1 status (full-time enrollment), the

 is factored into your overall GPA.

-Class creation, registration and employment authorization: MAKE AN APPOINTMENT to see the International Student Advisor.
-Bring the approved
+MAKE AN APPOINTMENT to see an International Student Advisor.
+Bring the approved application, your written

-application, your written proposal and job description.
-The advisor will contact GSM
+proposal and job description.
+The advisor will authorize the employment by entering

-employment by entering the employment information into SEVIS.
-A new I-20 will be generated
+the employment information into SEVIS.
+A new I-20 will be generated with the employment

 Warning: Do not ignore any deadline or deliverables assigned by your professor required for